XuewenWangUGA/GMATA/README.md

  `perl gmata.pl -c default_cfg2.2.txt -i /path/gseq.fa`

+ or run a separate run based on existing GMATA output:

+ 'perl gssrmsk.pl -i gseq.fa -s 2 >run_log.txt'

- or -s 2 for hard masking or -s 1 for softmasking, or -s 0 for no masking 'perl gssrmsk.pl -i gseq.fa -s 2 >run_log.txt'
+  -s 2 for hard masking or -s 1 for softmasking, or -s 0 for no masking

 ## Updates on version 2.3: works for .fasta and .fastq files
 Updated the graphic interface and new module for fastq processing.
 Fully updated and compatible with all major versions of Linux, including Ubuntu.